CG3-Media/alto/directive.md

 - Visit the feedback board (`/feedback`)
 - Submit a ticket with a title and description
-- Comment on any ticket
+- Comment on any ticket (with username display in comment form)
 - Upvote tickets and comments (1 vote per user)
 - View ticket statuses (`open`, `planned`, `in_progress`, `complete`)
 - See locked tickets (but cannot comment/vote on them)